adamnoto/tripisco-api-docs/source/includes/_intro.md

 # Tripisco API

 [Tripisco](https://tripisco.com) is a business-to-business booking where you could get commissions from each successful booking you made, uncancelled.

 This is the API documentation that will you to integrate and connect with our service.

+## Access Authorization

 All APIs served by Tripisco is protected behind an Authorization layer.

-The Authorization layer make use of each agent's own agent ID and server key, and then encoded in Base 64.
-If the agent ID is 'A000001' and the server key is 'TCO-Server-12345678', the Authorization key is generated as follow:
+To get authorized, client will need to supply a basic authorization header for each API call.
+The value for the header is generated as follow:

-1. Use basic format (`id:password`): `A000001:TCO-Server-12345678`.
+1. Make text in format `id:password`, for example: `A000001:TCO-Server-12345678`.
-2. Encode in base64 strictly: `QTAwMDAwMTpUQ08tU2VydmVyLTEyMzQ1Njc4`.
+2. Encode in strict base64: `QTAwMDAwMTpUQ08tU2VydmVyLTEyMzQ1Njc4`.
-3. Embed the encoded id-password pair above in `Authorization` header in each request to the API: `Basic QTAwMDAwMTpUQ08tU2VydmVyLTEyMzQ1Njc4`.
+3. Embed the encoded id-password pair above in the `Authorization` header: `Basic QTAwMDAwMTpUQ08tU2VydmVyLTEyMzQ1Njc4`.

+The `id` represents your agent's ID, and the password is your server key.
+Both can be obtained after you had registered with Tripisco.

 ## Response type